Torphedo/BOTW-ModdingGuide/CemuCodecaves.md

 ## Intro
-In this guide, I'll go over how you can turn all the PowerPPC instructions in a Cemu codecave into assembled hex.
+In this guide, I'll go over how you can turn all the PowerPC instructions in a Cemu codecave into assembled hex.
 In this binary form, they are working PPC instruction data, and could theoretically be placed into an RPX executable.
 This is a key step in porting previously Cemu-exclusive patches to the Wii U console.